-The Department of Business, Energy and Industrial Strategy (BEIS) published their response to the consultation on Streamlined Energy and Carbon Reporting (SECR) on the 18th July 2018.
+Legislation introducing the SECR has now been approved in the Houses of Parliament, the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
 SECR will act as the new instrument for businesses to collect, measure and report on carbon compliance.

-SECR is set to replace the CRC Energy Efficiency Scheme which is coming to an end after the 2018/19 compliance year.
+SECR will replace the CRC Energy Efficiency Scheme which is coming to an end after the 2018/19 compliance year.

 It is worth noting that not all organisations that qualified for CRC will be in scope for SECR, as the qualification criteria has changed from energy consumption to size indicators for unquoted companies, and large LLPs.
 The criteria change however has resulted in approximately 7,900 additional companies anticipated to be required to comply with the scheme from April 2019.